Pope Formosus: Early career

 Portus in 864.
-Shortly thereafter, Pope Nicholas I sent Formosus as a legate to Bulgaria in 866 where he served as a papal envoy and participated in the ordinations of Slavic followers of Cyril and Methodius of Rome.
+Shortly thereafter, Pope Nicholas I sent Formosus as a legate to Bulgaria in 866, where he served as a papal envoy and participated in the ordinations of Slavic followers of Cyril and Methodius of Rome.
 In 867, Boris I requested that Formosus be named archbishop of Bulgaria due to his connection with the bishop.
-The church did not allow Formosus to change sees as Formosus already held the position of Archbishop of Portus.
-The transfer of sees went against church canon as the church viewed Archbishops similarly to the way they viewed marriage.
-Bishops could not change sees unless it served the best interests of the church, and Formosus's transfer was seen as transmigration, or the transfer of episcopal sees in the pursuit of personal ambition.
+The Church did not allow Formosus to change sees as Formosus already held the position of Archbishop of Portus.
+The transfer of sees went against canon law, as the Church viewed archbishops similarly to the way they viewed marriage.
+Bishops could not change sees unless it served the best interests of the Church, and Formosus's transfer was seen as transmigration, or the transfer of episcopal sees in the pursuit of personal ambition.
+Formosus was looking to expand his own influence within the Church, and there were few bishoprics within Europe as it was a vast wilderness with villages few and far between.
+If he were to take the position as bishop to Bulgaria, not only would Formosus be enforcing the Catholic Church's interests in an area near to the Orthodox Byzantine Empire, but he would also have control over a larger amount of land than his original see of Portus.
 He also undertook diplomatic missions to France in 869 and 872.